THE CANCELED FUTURE

 lush boulevards cutting through rigid residential blocks,

-abandoned construction sites spreading over the landscapes of city outskirts…
+unfinished monuments spreading over the landscapes of city outskirts…

-These scenes shift through the bus windows and stretch all the way throughout my walk to the touristy old town,
+These scenes shift through the bus windows and stretch all the way throughout my walk to the touristy old town, connecting my first Plovdiv impression to my fading childhood memory.

 As an architect and urban designer who grew up in post-socialist China and lived most of the adulthood abroad, I am always interested in the canceled futures of architectural imagination, particularly those overturned by the fall of communism.
 The transition of such happens drastically in China through enormous public investment on consumer-oriented urban redevelopment, under which my hometown Zhengzhou has removed most of its socialist identities in exchange of wider highways, business districts, and real-estate developments.
 On the other hand, these updated futures come with atomized urban communities and skyrocketing living costs, which are turning into another collective disappointment following its communist precedent.